 Contract: 1 year, Part-time, 21 Hours per Week, Evening Hours and Weekends may be required

 Comprehensive Health Benefits: Extended health and dental coverage provided after waiting period.

 Location: In accordance with current public health directives, training will be available both remotely (i.e., via teleconference and videoconferencing technologies) as well as onsite while respecting physical distancing.
-During the current COVID-19 outbreak, work can be completed from home with equipment provided by CMHA and occasionally at our other offices in York and South Simcoe.
-Once public health directives are lifted, the Building and Ground Maintenance Worker home office will be our Newmarket Office (1101 Nicholson Road, Newmarket, ON L3Y 9C3) however will be required to travel within York Region & South Simcoe to our other program offices, including Markham, Vaughan, Aurora and Alliston.
+During the current COVID-19 outbreak, work can be completed primarily from home with equipment provided by CMHA.
+Once public health directives are lifted, the Youth Mental Health Worker will be working primarily in our Newmarket Office (1101 Nicholson Road, Unit 5, Newmarket, ON L3Y 9C3) and will be required to travel within York Region & South Simcoe.

 In addition to compliance with all organizational policies and procedures, the incumbent is also expected to behave ethically, demonstrate competence in effective communication and team building, demonstrate effectiveness in working in a collaborative environment, and demonstrate confidence in decision-making and in building relationships.

 The Youth Mental Health Worker is responsible for connecting with and evaluating mental health and related issues with youth, other community professionals, and for the general public.
 In collaboration with the team, the Youth Mental Health Worker uses empowerment and Recovery-oriented approaches with individuals and groups to help combat stigma, raise self-esteem and mastery, improve self-concept, and instill hope.

 • Degree or diploma in education, social services or health is preferred however significant position-related work experience is considered for equivalency.